andreiavrammsd/microservices-persistent-communication/README.md

 Also, a basic authorization can be used by sending the authorization header (see AUTHORIZATION_HEADER in Configuration) with the authorization hash.
 Generate the authorization hash: base64(sha256(timestamp:authorizationkey):timestamp)

+Port 15672 open for Rabbitmq management should also be behind a firewall.

 * unixtimestamp: Unix timestamp
 * authorizationkey: See AUTHORIZATION_KEY in Configuration